Your new easyJet retirement savings scheme

-If you’ve already a member of the current pension scheme and are moving over to the new scheme on 1 October, and you currently use salary sacrifice then your pension contributions will continue to be paid using salary sacrifice.
+If you’ve already a member of the current pension scheme and moved over to the new scheme on 1 October 2017, and you currently use salary sacrifice then your pension contributions will continue to be paid using salary sacrifice.

 If you’re joining the scheme for the first time your contributions will automatically be paid into the Scheme through ‘salary sacrifice’.
 Salary sacrifice is where you as an employee give up, in advance, a certain amount of salary in return for an extra pension contribution of the same amount from easyJet.